About

 I am a Lecturer in Philosophy at the University of Leeds.
 Before that, I was a Postdoctoral Fellow jointly with the Department of Philosophy and at the McCoy Family Center for Ethics in Society at Stanford University.
 I received my PhD in philosophy at the University of Maryland, College Park.

-My primary research projects are in philosophy of science (especially biology), philosophy of race, and political philosophy.
+My primary research projects are in philosophy of science, philosophy of race, and political philosophy.
 In my projects, I often draw on the theoretical and emprical approaches of natural and social sciences to illuminate broader issues in philosophy of race, political philosophy, and public policy.

-My main research interest is scientific explanation in the life sciences.
+In philosophy of science, I am interested in explanation in the special sciences.
 In my dissertation project, On the Activities and Parts of the Mechanisms of Life, I develop the philosophical foundations of the new mechanist approach to explanation.
 My research draws on the life sciences, especially molecular biology, evolutionary theory, and neuroscience, to illustrate my philosophical theses.

 In philosophy of race, I have research interests at the intersection of race, metaphysics, and philosophy of medicine.

-In political philosophy, my work engages with philosophy and public policy.
+In political philosophy, my work is at the intersection of philosophy and public policy.
 I am currently working on projects defending a novel electoral system, advancing an account of domination for theorizing about algorithmic governance, and about intergenerational justice.

 Contact